google-research/uda/README.md

 *   It works well to set the weight on unsupervised objective *'unsup_coeff'* to 1.
-*   Use a lower learning rate than pure supervised learning because the supervised loss term and the unsupervised loss term are added.
+*   Use a lower learning rate than pure supervised learning because there are two loss terms computed on labeled data and unlabeled data respecitively.
 *   If your have an extremely small amount of data, try to tweak 'uda_softmax_temp' and 'uda_confidence_thresh' a bit.
 For more details about these two hyperparameters, search the "Confidence-based masking" and